keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 >... zeroing in on what incalculable plot?
-Up here, on the surface, **coaltars**, hydrogenation, **synthesis were always phony, dummy functions to hide the real, the planetary mission** yes perhaps centuries in the unrolling . . . this ruinous plant, waiting for its <span class="etym-mauvine">Kabbalists and new alchemists to discover the Key</span>, teach the mysteries to others...
+Up here, on the surface, **coaltars**, hydrogenation, **synthesis were always phony, dummy functions to hide the real, the planetary mission** yes perhaps centuries in the unrolling... this ruinous plant, waiting for its <span class="etym-mauvine">Kabbalists and new alchemists to discover the Key</span>, teach the mysteries to others...
 > <br>